ryanfanchiotti/rbc/README.md

 - GNU as
 - gcc (to link with a C runtime)

+Please make sure these are findable in your `$PATH`

 Basic usage: `cabal run exe:rbc -o [OUTPUT] [FILE]`

-Example programs are in `/programs`
+Example programs are available in `/programs`

 #### Pitfalls:
 - Currently only targeting x86-64 Linux